2024-08-10

 to disable

 The destination requires a root drive and subfolder (e.g. \Data, or Data\Backups).
-You cannot write backups to the root of a drive.
+Backups cannot be written to the root of a drive.

 Note: if you are not authenticated to this drive, or the drive is offline, setting this field is slow as the program attempts to navigate and test the path.
 Be patient.
 The offline drive will time-out.
 You can continue to build a non-existent paths, on the chance they are available later.